 $ sudo openssl genrsa -out private/ca.key

-Run the following command and provide the required information according to the figure after the command.
-Press Enter to generate the certificate request
+Run the following command and input the required information according to the prompts.
+Press Enter to generate the

 $ sudo openssl req -new -key private/ca.key -out private/ca.csr